New World Center Rooftop Garden

-Raymond was selected to design the 7,950 square foot rooftop garden and linking streetscapes for the New World Symphony campus expansion, located blocks from the bustle of Lincoln Road and the beach.
-From inside the Frank Gehry-designed structure, one can look up through its six-stories-high sky-lit atrium to see filtered light from the canopies of […] … Read More
+Raymond Jungles was selected to design the 7,950 square foot rooftop garden and linking streetscapes for the New World Center campus expansion, located blocks from the bustle of Lincoln Road and the beach.
+From inside the Frank Gehry-designed structure, one can look up through its six-stories-high sky-lit atrium to see filtered light from the canopies […] … Read More

 Raymond’s initial emphasis was spent on refining the rooftop design, of which he worked with Gehry Partners’ Craig Webb on numerous quick schemes to study ways to provide shade and seating.
 Through these studies, the design shifted to more of a planted garden than a hardscape garden, where a trellis and flowering vines were first proposed.
 As a result, substantial planters were built into the structure early on.
 These planters were designed to carry the load of mature Gumbo Limbos and specimen Clusia Rosea trees.